angular/angular/packages/compiler/design/architecture.md

 The process of reference inversion is to turn the list of selector targets produced by the template compiler to the list of types on which it depends.
 This mapping requires a selector scope which contains a mapping of CSS selectors declared in components, directives, and pipe names and their corresponding class.
 To produce this list for a module you do the following,

-1. Add all the type declared in the `declarations` field.
+1. Add all the types declared in the `declarations` field.
 2. For each module that is imported.
     - Add the exported components, directives, and pipes
-    - Repeat these sub-steps for with each exported module
+    - Repeat these sub-steps with each exported module

 For each type in the list produced above, parse the selector and convert them all into a selector matcher that, given a target, produces the type that matches the selector.
 This is referred to as the selector scope.

 Given a selector scope, a dependency list is formed by producing the set of types that are matched in selector scope from the selector target list produced by the template compiler.

-##### Finding a components module.
+##### Finding a component's module.

 A component's module can be found by using the TypeScript language service's `findReferences`.
 If one of the references is to a class declaration with an `@NgModule` annotation, process the class as described above to produce the selector scope.
 If the class is the declaration list of the `@NgModule` then use the scope produce for that module.